College of Education and Human Services Graduate Degrees

 Doctor of Education in Educational Leadership

 The interdisciplinary Doctor of Education in Educational Leadership program supports the development of educational leaders, with a focus on providing the knowledge, vision, and commitment to the improvement of education through a variety of leadership roles.
-The program draws on the expertise of faculty from a number of departments and other instructional resources of the University.
+The program draws on the expertise of faculty from several departments and other instructional resources of the University.

 ^ Go to top